Momoko Tanikawa

-Momoko Tanikawa (谷川 萌々子, Momoko Tanikawa) is a Japanese professional footballer playing as a midfielder for Frauen-Bundesliga club Bayern Munich and the Japan national team.
+Momoko Tanikawa (谷川 萌々子, Tanikawa Momoko) is a Japanese professional footballer playing as a midfielder for Frauen-Bundesliga club Bayern Munich and the Japan national team.

 Tanikawa begun her career with the Japanese national team youth setup, JFA Academy Fukushima, before transferring to Europe.
 She has won the Damallsvenskan league title with FC Rosengård in 2024 while on loan at the club.

 A full international since 2023, Tanikawa won the 2022 Asian Games women's football tournament and the 2023 Toulon Tournament with Japan, having reached the quarter-finals of the 2022 FIFA U-17 Women's World Cup with the national team, scoring in every game.

 Club career

 Early career

 From 2018 until 2023, Tanikawa played in Fukushima for the U18 team in the JFA Academy, the youth program of the Japan Football Association.

 Bayern Munich

 2024: Loan to FC Rosengård

-On 11 January 2024, it was announced that Tanikawa had sign with Frauen-Bundesliga club Bayern Munich.
+On 11 January 2024, it was announced that Tanikawa had signed with Frauen-Bundesliga club Bayern Munich.
 She was immediately sent on loan to Damallsvenskan club FC Rosengård for the 2024 season.
 She quickly established herself as a key figure in the team as the team went on to win the league title in dominant fashion, which includes a 23 games league winning streak and losing only once.
 She would end the season as the team and league's top scorer with 16 goals, and won the league's best breakthrough and best midfielder of season award.
 She return to Bayern Munich at the conclusion of the season.